 VoteCast: Massachusetts voters say nation headed wrong way

-As voters cast ballots for governor, U.S. Senate and members of Congress in Tuesday's elections, AP VoteCast found that nearly three-quarters of Massachusetts voters said the country is on the wrong track, compared with 1 in 4 who said the country is headed in the right direction.
+As voters cast ballots for governor, U.S. Senate and members of Congress in Tuesday's elections, AP VoteCast found that 27 percent of Massachusetts voters said the country is on the right track, compared with 72 percent who said the country is headed in the wrong direction.

 TOP ISSUE: HEALTH CARE

-Health care was at the forefront of voters' minds: 1 in 4 named it as the most important issue facing the nation in this year's midterm elections.
-One in 5 named immigration as the top issue, while around 1 in 6 named the economy.
-Around 1 in 10 said gun policy or the environment was the top issue.
+Health care was at the forefront of voters' minds: 24 percent named it as the most important issue facing the nation in this year's midterm elections.
+Others considered immigration (20 percent), the economy (16 percent), gun policy (13 percent) and the environment (11 percent) to be the top issue.

 STATE OF THE ECONOMY

-Voters have a positive view of the nation's current economic outlook — two-thirds said the nation's economy is good, compared with one-third who said it's not good.
+Voters have a positive view of the nation's current economic outlook _ 67 percent said the nation's economy is good, compared with 33 percent who said it's not good.

 TRUMP FACTOR

-Two-thirds of Massachusetts voters said President Donald Trump was a factor they considered while casting their vote.
-By comparison, one-third said Trump was not a reason for their vote.
+For 33 percent of Massachusetts voters, President Donald Trump was not a factor they considered while casting their vote.
+By comparison, 66 percent said Trump was a reason for their vote.

 CONTROL OF CONGRESS

-Tuesday's elections will determine control of Congress in the final two years of Trump's first term in office, although none of Massachusetts' seats in the House are considered competitive this year.
-Still, 7 in 10 Massachusetts voters said which party will hold control was very important as they considered their vote.
-Two in 10 said it was somewhat important.
+Tuesday's elections will determine control of Congress in the final two years of Trump's first term in office, and 69 percent of Massachusetts voters said which party will hold control was very important as they considered their vote.
+Another 22 percent said it was somewhat important.

 AP VoteCast is a survey of the American electorate in all 50 states conducted by NORC at the University of Chicago for The Associated Press and Fox News.
 The survey of 3,939 voters and 567 nonvoters in Massachusetts was conducted Oct.
 29 to Nov.
 6, concluding as polls close on Election Day.
 It combines interviews in English or Spanish with a random sample of registered voters drawn from state voter files and self-identified registered voters selected from opt-in online panels.
 Participants in the probability-based portion of the survey were contacted by phone and mail, and had the opportunity to take the survey by phone or online.
 The margin of sampling error for voters is estimated to be plus or minus 2.3 percentage points.
 All surveys are subject to multiple sources of error, including from sampling, question wording and order, and nonresponse.
 Find more details about AP VoteCast's methodology at http://www.ap.org/votecast.